ViaVersion/ViaFabric/README.md

 **How can I disable client-side ViaFabric?:**
--You can disable it by resetting the anti-cheat warning in config file or by setting protocol version to -1
+- You can disable it by resetting the anti-cheat warning in config file or by setting protocol version to -1

 **Does it work with multiconnect at same time on client?:**